Venezuelan military ranks: Technical Non-commissioned officers and Warrant officers

 These were, until their transformation into the technical officers corps in 2009, technical high-ranking non-commissioned personnel and warrant officers, with a technical and professional degree, which are usually assigned to technical positions inside the National Armed Forces and as warrant officers in the different service arms.
 While the insignia for the ground and air forces and the National Guard and Militia (featured here) are both on the shoulders and collars, naval insignia are also used on the sleeve.

-Professional and enlisted Other Ranks

-The following are rank insignia for enlisted personnel and ratings for the army, navy and air force respectively.
-Ranks used by the Army are also used by the other service branches, the National Guard and the ground and naval forces of the National Militia.